hugeandbulk/genomics/GeneX/readme.md

 Can a man have no Y chromosome?

 _Maleness and femaleness are NOT determined by having an X or a Y, since switching a couple of genes around can turn things upside down.
 In fact, there's a whole lot more to maleness and femaleness than X or Y chromosomes.
 About 1 in 20,000 men has no Y chromosome, instead having 2 Xs_.

+What determines gender?

+_These are known as the sex chromosomes.
+Every egg has an X sex chromosome; a sperm can have either an X or a Y sex chromosome.
+If the sperm that fertilizes an egg has an X chromosome, the baby is female; if it has a Y chromosome, the baby will be a boy_.